-to him, the best military and naval authorities in the Straits all agreed that the protection of Singapore and its shipping in case of a European war could be best secured by the presence of one or two heavily armed ships of the Navy.
-Cameron's opinion was contained in his book Our Tropical Possessions in Malayan India, published in 1865.
-The purpose of the publication of the book was to support the agitation for the transfer.
-The importance of the Straits Settlements in the Empire was stressed, the defects in the existing government exposed and reasons for the transfer expounded.
+European war could be best secured by the presence of one or two heavily armed ships of the Navy.
+Cameron's opinion was contained in his book purpose of the publication of the book was to support the agitation for the transfer.
+The importance of the Straits Settlements in the and reasons for the transfer expounded.
 How effective its publication was in helping the cause of the Transfer Group, it is not easy to determine.
-It certainly strenghtened the voices in favour of the transfer.
-The merchants naturally favoured naval protection because then they would not have to pay for such forces.